-The Steps You Need to Follow to Close Your Bank Account
+Steps to Easily Closing Your Bank Account

-- Find a new bank account.
+- Find a new bank account

-- Update your automatic and recurring payments.
+- Update your automatic and recurring payments

-- Switch your direct deposit.
+- Switch your direct deposit

-- Transfer funds from your old account.
+- Transfer funds from your old checking account

 Step 1: Find a New Bank Account